avtnguyen/Oil-Spill-Detection-ML-Model/README.md

 #### -- Project Status: [Completed]

 ## Project Objective
-The purpose of this project is to build a supervised model to detect oil spill from satellite image using the processed dataset provided from Kaggle.
+The purpose of this project is to build a machine learning model to detect oil spill from satellite image using the processed dataset provided from Kaggle.
 In this project, i look at multiple different data augmentation techniques (SMOTE, ADASYN, etc) for imbalanced dataset and different supervised learning algorithms to improve the model performance.

 ## Project Description
 **About the dataset** The dataset was developed by starting with satellite images of the ocean, some of which contain an oil spill and some that do not.
 Images were split into sections and processed using computer vision algorithms to provide a vector of features to describe the contents of the image section or patch.